influxdata/influxdb/ui/src/writeData/components/telegrafPlugins/systemd_units.md

 # systemd Units Input Plugin

 The systemd_units plugin gathers systemd unit status on Linux.
-It relies on `systemctl list-units --all --type=service` to collect data on service status.
+It relies on `systemctl list-units --all --plain --type=service` to collect data on service status.

 The results are tagged with the unit name and provide enumerated fields for loaded, active and running fields, indicating the unit health.